Optable/optable-web-sdk/README.md

 ### Call tryIdentifyFromParams SDK API

-On your website destination page, you can call a helper method provided by the SDK which will attempt to parse and validate any **oeid** parameters passed to the page via query string and, when found, automatically trigger a call to Optable's **identify** API.
+On your website destination page, you can call a helper method provided by the SDK which will attempt to parse and validate a given query string parameter as EID (defaults to **oeid**), when found, it will automatically trigger a call to Optable's **identify** API.

 For example:
 ```html
 <!-- Optable SDK async load: -->
 <script async src="https://cdn.optable.co/web-sdk/v0/sdk.js"></script>